Trying to conceive (TTC) can be an emotional rollercoaster — to put it mildly.

 Can a UTI cause a false positive pregnancy test?

-Yes, if you have a serious urinary tract infection (UTI), it can occasionally cause your pregnancy test to show a false positive.
+Yes, if you have a serious urinary tract infection (UTI)—with high levels of white cell counts, red blood cells, and nitrites—it can occasionally cause your pregnancy test to show a false positive.

 Can hormonal imbalance cause a positive pregnancy test?